I’m often asked “What is the best oral appliance to treat snoring and obstructive sleep apnoea?”

 It is important that a dentist can choose from a range of snoring or sleep apnoea mouth guards or appliances in order to select the one most appropriate for the individual patient.
 The choice of appliance may depend on factors such as number and configuration of teeth, the relationship between the upper and lower teeth, the presence and degree of bruxism (clenching and grinding), the presence of jaw joint dysfunction and the amount of intra oral space.

-9 Commonly Used Custom-Made Oral Appliance Reviews
+9 Commonly Used Custom-Made Oral Appliances

-The appliances reviewed here have a similar level of efficacy, however they vary in comfort, longevity and the potential to cause side effects.
+The appliances reviewed here have a similar level of efficacy, however, they vary in comfort, longevity and the potential to cause side effects.

 Apart from the materials used, a significant point of difference between the appliances is whether there is a solid connection between the upper and lower components.
 When the upper and lower components are connected there is the potential to cause more side effects than if they are not connected, and can move independently.